 As of December 31, 2003, labor unions represented 84% of Alaska's and 43% of Horizon's employees.
 Alaska is currently in negotiations with the International Association of Machinists and Aerospace Workers union, which represents its ramp service and stock clerk work group.
-Labor costs generally are a significant component of our total expenses, comprising 37% of our operating expenses during the three months ended March 31, 2004 and 38% of our total operating expenses in 2003.
+Labor costs generally are a significant component of our total expenses, comprising 38% of our total operating expenses in 2003.
 Each of our different employee groups may require separate collective bargaining agreements, and may make demands that would increase our operating expenses and adversely affect our profitability.
 If we were unable to reach agreement on the terms of any collective bargaining agreement with any group of our employees or we were to experience widespread employee dissatisfaction, we could be subject to work slowdowns or stoppages.
 We could also become subject to protests or picketing by organized labor groups representing our employees.
 Any of these events would be disruptive to our operations and could harm our business.
 In the event any agreement we reach with an organized labor group requires us to pay wages or to incur costs that are materially higher than those we currently pay or we are unable to fully offset such increased costs through fare increases, our expenses would increase and our operating margin would be harmed.